What is portfolio rebalancing?

 Can my portfolio become out of balance even if I haven’t made any changes?

 Yes.
 Suppose, for illustrative purposes, that your circumstances call for a portfolio consisting of 60% stocks and 40% bonds and other types of investments.
-After a long run-up in the stock market, however, stocks now make up 70% of the value of your portfolio – an amount that exceeds your comfort with risk.
-To get back to the 60% level, you may need to reduce your stock holdings and add to the other categories.
+After a long run-up in the stock market, however, stocks now make up 70% of the value of your portfolio — an amount that exceeds your comfort with risk.
+To get back to the 60% level, you may need to reduce your stock holdings and add to other asset classes.

 How often should I consider rebalancing?